truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/_index.md

 {{< include file="/static/includes/apps/MinIOEnterpriseConfig2.md" >}}

-If setting up a cluster configuration, see [Multimode Configuration](#multimode-configuration) below for more information on settings.
+If setting up a cluster configuration, see [Multi-Mode Configuration](#multi-mode-configuration) below for more information on settings.

 {{< include file="/static/includes/apps/MinIOEnterpriseConfig3.md" >}}